aws/aws-eks-best-practices/content/security.md

   verbs:
   - get
   ```
-These role bindings authorize unauthenticated and authenticated users to read API information that is deemed safe to be publicly accessible.
+This role authorizes unauthenticated and authenticated users to read API information and is deemed safe to be publicly accessible.

-When an application running within a pod has to call the Kubernetes APIs, the pod needs to be assigned a service account that grants it permission to do so.
-Similar to guidelines for user access, the Role or ClusterRole bound to the service account should restricted to the APIs that the application needs to function.
-To use a non-default service account, simply set the `spec.serviceAccountName` field of a pod to the name of the service account you wish to use.
+When an application running within a pod calls the Kubernetes APIs, the pod needs to be assigned a service account that grants it permission to do so.
+Similar to guidelines for user access, the Role or ClusterRole bound to a service account should be restricted to the API resources and methods that the application needs to function and nothing else.
+To use a non-default service account simply set the `spec.serviceAccountName` field of a pod to the name of the service account you wish to use.
 For additional information about creating service accounts, see https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions.

 #### IAM Roles for Service Accounts (IRSA)
-IRSA is a new feature that allows you to assign an IAM role to a Kubernetes Service Account.
+IRSA is a new feature that allows you to assign an IAM role to a Kubernetes service account.
 It works by leveraging a Kubernetes feature known as [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection).
 Pods with service accounts that reference an IAM Role call a public OIDC discovery endpoint for AWS IAM upon startup.
 The endpoint cyrptographically signs the OIDC token issued by Kubernetes which ultimately allows the pod to call the AWS APIs associated IAM role.
 When an AWS API is invoked, the AWS SDKs calls `sts:AssumeRoleWithWebIdentity` and automatically exchanges the Kubernetes issued token for a AWS role credential.

-When you decode the jwt token for IRSA, the body should resemble this:
+Decoding the (JWT) token for IRSA will produce output similar to the example you see below:
 ```
 {
   "aud": [